mackoj/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/GettingStarted.md

 This shows how to build a complex query in a matter of seconds, and you can be sure that you do not make a silly mistake, such as refer to a non-existent column or perform an operation on a column that does not have the correct type.
 And this is only scratching the surface of what the library is capable of.
-See <doc:Selects> for more examples of select statements, as well as
+See <doc:SelectStatements> for more examples of select statements, as well as
 <doc:AdvancedQueries> for more advanced topics in writing queries.

 ### Insert statements